 Traversing the coastline will take you through the natural wonders on the Limestone Coast, to the wilderness of Kangaroo Island and the sea and vines of the Fleurieu Peninsula.
 Along the way, you’ll have the chance to stop at stunning cliff faces and spectacular beaches, and you might even spot some whales at Victor Harbor.

 Be sure to check out the sinkholes and blue lakes of Mt Gambier.
 In Early November the Blue Lake mysteriously changes from a sombre blue to an intense turquoise almost overnight.
 The colour stays until February.

 On this SA road trip, you can also spend a few days in the Coonawarra wine region.
 Here’s a suggested itinerary.

 4. The Seafood Frontier

 Follow the Eyre Peninsula’s stunning coastline and embark on a seafood safari.
 Eat your way around the coast and be sure to try the oysters in Coffin Bay and the tuna in Port Lincoln.
-Once you’re done filling up on food after the drive make sure to allow time for activities like swimming with sea lions, wandering along pristine beaches or, if you’re really brave (and the experience has reopened), a cage-diving experience with great white sharks.
-For more fun things to see and do, consider this planned itinerary that recommends allowing eight days to allow for the full experience.
+Once you’re done filling up on food, make sure to allow time for activities like swimming with sea lions and wandering along pristine beaches.
+Or, if you’re really brave (and the experience has reopened), try a cage-diving experience with great white sharks.
+For more fun things to see and do, consider this planned itinerary that recommends allowing eight days for the full experience.

 5. Mighty Murray Way